SynthmindsLLC/SynthBrain/02 -🧙🏿‍♂️ Learning Lab/🚶🏽‍♀️ Walkthroughs/Second Brain Tutorials/Concepts/Digital Garden.md

 ## Conceptualizing a Digital Garden in Obsidian

 ### Introduction
-Embracing the idea of a [[Digital Garden]] in [[Obsidian]] means creating a dynamic, evolving space for personal knowledge and ideas, akin to nurturing a garden.
+Embracing the idea of a [[Synthbrain/02 -🧙🏿‍♂️ Learning Lab/🚶🏽‍♀️ Walkthroughs/Second Brain Tutorials/Concepts/Digital Garden]] in [[Synthbrain/02 -🧙🏿‍♂️ Learning Lab/🚶🏽‍♀️ Walkthroughs/Second Brain Tutorials/Concepts/Obsidian]] means creating a dynamic, evolving space for personal knowledge and ideas, akin to nurturing a garden.

 ### Conceptual Foundations
 - **Digital Gardening Philosophy**: Understand that a Digital Garden is an ever-growing, ever-changing collection of thoughts, not a static repository.
-- **Obsidian as a Tool**: Recognize [[Obsidian]] as more than a note-taking app; it's a framework for linking thoughts in an interconnected web.
+- **Obsidian as a Tool**: Recognize [[Synthbrain/02 -🧙🏿‍♂️ Learning Lab/🚶🏽‍♀️ Walkthroughs/Second Brain Tutorials/Concepts/Obsidian]] as more than a note-taking app; it's a framework for linking thoughts in an interconnected web.

 ### Building Your Garden
 - **Start Small**: Begin with core ideas or interests and let them naturally expand over time.